 findMax()

-, you can omit to determine the boundaries and directly create an array in the size of the number range). - When accessing the
+, you can omit to determine the boundaries and directly create an array in the size of the number range).counts

 private static final int MAX_VALUE_TO_SORT = Integer.MAX_VALUE / 2;